 Is it Safe to Travel in Costa Rica?

 Is Costa Rica safe for traveling and exploring?
 A resounding yes.
 You may be surprised that Costa Rica is actually one of the safest countries in North and South America–along with the United States and Canada.
-In fact, Costa Rica is considered safer than many parts of the United States.
+In fact, Costa Rica is considered safer than many parts of the United States and the safest country in Central America.
+Costa Rica relies on the tourism industry so they want every tourist to feel welcome and safe.
+As long as you use common sense, Costa Rica is a very safe place and your trip to Costa Rica will be one to remember.
 Every year an average of three million tourists including families, couples, backpackers, surfers and yogis explore Costa Rica.

 Traveling with a Reputable Travel Agency like My Costa Rica